liferay-design/blueprints/src/pages/blueprints/resources/color/print.md

 ---
-title: "Print"
+title: 'Print'
-description: "Using colors for print."
+description: 'Using colors for print.'
-layout: "guide"
-weight: 2
 ---

 If you'd like, download our [.ase file](/../resources/colors/print/liferay-brand-palette-cmyk.ase) for use across Adobe Products.